Garcon2Jeu/ModuLO-VE-Framework/ModuLOVE/modules/app/readme.md

 end
 ```

 When the player presses a key, Love sends that key to its method, then to ours.
-The ":pressKey()" method then adds a new element to the ".keysPressed" field with its key as the name of the key and its value to "true":
+The ":pressKey()" method then adds a new element to the ".keysPressed" field with its (keyboard) key as the name of the key and its value to "true":

 ```
 App.keysPressed["space"] = true